galtay/keras_examples/README.md

 # keras_examples
-Examples of machine learning with Keras
+Examples of machine learning with Keras.
+Note that these notebooks were part of a teaching exercise.